RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

 Note that in the first example, the ``:`` character also needed an escape.
-Although it's not a special character in this context, it is used by runestone to determine the start and end of the answer field.
+Although it's not a special character in this context, it is used by Runestone to determine the start and end of the answer field.

 **Examples in reStructured Text**